Feng Shui Basics

 Colors That Quietly Support a Money Corner

-Three colors that usually help most
+Three colors that support the corner

 Think of these as supporting tones for a shelf, lamp base, wall art, planter, or textile near the money corner.